 The write retry process creates a logically invalid data location on the tape.
 Logically invalid data is also called a "Bad spot".
 The beginning of a Bad spot is the 1st physical TSID and the end is the last physical TSID.

-The BST shall contain the following information to identify the type and location of a Bad spot
+Two Words in the BST shall identify the UD Track Set type and location of a Bad spot